MarkXA/nidevconf/content/team/yuan-zhang.md

 twitter = "https://twitter.com/YuanMitchell"
 +++

-Yuan is active and energetic with a strong passion to link the students with the local tech community.
-He's chair of the Ulster University Computing Society and BCS NI Student Chapter, and organised the 2021 SISTEM conference, hosting the LGBTQ+ panel.
+Yuan is the chair of Ulster University Computing Society & the first BCS Student Chapter in NI.
+He is an active, energetic person that has a strong passion to link the student body with the local tech community.
+Also, he has organised the SISTEM conference (The largest student-run Tech Conference in Europe) and hosted the LGBTQ+ panel.
+Now he is the student ambassador at Liberty IT.